BSDEs with no driving martingale, Markov processes and associated Pseudo Partial Differential Equations. Part II: Decoupled mild solutions and Examples: Preliminaries

-We conclude these preliminaries by stating the Theorem of existence and uniqueness of a martingale solution for $Pseudo-PDE(f,g)$.
+We conclude these preliminaries by stating the theorem of existence and uniqueness of a martingale solution for $Pseudo-PDE(f,g)$.
 It was the object of Theorem 5.21 of \cite{paper1preprint}.

-\begin{theorem} Let $(\mathbbm{P}^{s,x})_{(s,x)\in[0,T]\times E}$ be a Markov class associated to a transition function measurable in time (see Definitions \ref{defMarkov} and \ref{DefFoncTrans}) which fulfills Hypothesis \ref{MPwellposed}, i.e. it is a solution of a well-posed Martingale Problem associated with the triplet $(\mathcal{D}(a),a,V)$.
-Moreover we suppose Hypothesis $H^{mom}(\zeta,\eta)$ for some positive $\zeta,\eta$.
-Let $(f,g)$ be a couple verifying $H^{lip}(\zeta,\eta)$, cf. Hypothesis \ref{Hpq}.
+\begin{theorem} Let $(\mathbbm{P}^{s,x})_{(s,x)\in[0,T]\times E}$ be a Markov canonical class associated to a transition function measurable in time (see Definitions \ref{defMarkov} and \ref{DefFoncTrans}) which fulfills Hypothesis \ref{MPwellposed}, i.e. it is a solution of a well-posed Martingale Problem associated with some $(\mathcal{D}(a),a)$.
+Moreover assume that Hypothesis \ref{Hpq} holds.

 Then $Pseudo-PDE(f,g)$ has a unique martingale solution. \end{theorem}